joseph-flinn/site/frontend/posts/e2m-shield-vs-first-team.md

 leadership.
 Sinek's main thoughts around what makes great leaders are leaders that care for, protect and provide for their teams.
 He uses the biology of the wolf pack as an example.
 Alpha wolves care for, protect, and provide for the rest of the pack (I wrote a [post on Leadership](/posts/e2m-management-and-leadership) in more depth last week).
-The more a leader cares for, protects, and provide for their team, the more tight knit their team will operate.
-If each team member knows that the leader is leading for the good of the team and will not sacrifice the members for self gain, the more the team will pull together and sacrifice for each other.
+The more a leader cares for, protects, and provides for their team, the more tight-knit their team will operate.
+If each team member knows that the leader is leading for the good of the team and will not sacrifice the members for self-gain, the more the team will pull together and sacrifice for each other.

 These two ideas seem at odds, and a quick search on the internet for "shit shield" brings up a lot of posts written about management and middle management from both the "managers should be shit shields" and "managers shouldn't be shit shields" perspectives.
-I've given it a lot over the last year and, like most important things in life, have concluded that it is a lot more nuanced than than the one dimensional "do this" and "don't do this".
+I've given it a lot over the last year and, like most important things in life, have concluded that it is a lot more nuanced than the one-dimensional "do this" and "don't do this".
 There is a missing piece, and that piece is _Trust_.

 It seems like Lencioni's call to action is the action or behavior of prioritizing the First Team over the Second Team.